 Citigroup (C) Outpaces Stock Market Gains: What You Should Know

 Investors will be hoping for strength from C as it approaches its next earnings release.
-On that day, C is projected to report earnings of $1.98 per share, which would represent year-over-year growth of 13.79%.
+The company is expected to report EPS of $1.97, up 13.22% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $18.59 billion, up 1.07% from the year-ago period.

-C's full-year Zacks Consensus Estimates are calling for earnings of $7.64 per share and revenue of $74 billion.
-These results would represent year-over-year changes of +14.89% and +1.57%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.62 per share and revenue of $74 billion.
+These totals would mark changes of +14.59% and +1.57%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for C. These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.24% higher within the past month.
-C is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.19% lower.
+C is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note C's current valuation metrics, including its Forward P/E ratio of 9.02.
-For comparison, its industry has an average Forward P/E of 11.34, which means C is trading at a discount to the group.
+Digging into valuation, C currently has a Forward P/E ratio of 9.12.
+For comparison, its industry has an average Forward P/E of 11.47, which means C is trading at a discount to the group.

-Meanwhile, C's PEG ratio is currently 0.74.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Banks - Major Regional was holding an average PEG ratio of 1.42 at yesterday's closing price.
+We can also see that C currently has a PEG ratio of 0.75.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Banks - Major Regional industry currently had an average PEG ratio of 1.43 as of yesterday's close.

 The Banks - Major Regional industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 191, putting it in the bottom 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 181, which puts it in the bottom 30% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.